Data-pageup/uni-agent-flow/README.md

 ---

-## 🏗️ Architecture Notes
+## Architecture Notes

-Early versions let the LLM generate the *entire* application state, which caused it to hallucinate user data (fake names, ages, weights).
-This was fixed by restructuring the flow so the **real application state drives the tools**, and the LLM only supplies the minimal arguments a tool needs:
+Early versions let the LLM generate the entire application state, which caused it to hallucinate user data (fake names, ages, weights).
+This was fixed by restructuring the flow so the real application state drives the tools, and the LLM only supplies the minimal arguments a tool needs:

 ```
 REAL APPLICATION STATE → Agent Runtime → Tools